ahicks92/fastnet/readme.md

 #Fastnet#

-Fastnet aims to be a primaerily UDP-based internet protocol optimized for games, media, and interactive applications.
+Fastnet aims to be a primarily UDP-based internet protocol optimized for games, media, and interactive applications.
 This repository will include a specification and a reference implementation in rust.

 Unlike my other projects, Fastnet is primarily aimed at teaching me things (namely rust and the design of reliable protocols over unreliable transports).